network-for-good/sso_openid/README.md

 1. Add a `self.from_omniauth(omniauth_data, subdomain, ip_address)` method to to handle user lookup and/or creation.
 2. Optionally, you can add an instance method called `#restrict_access?` to encapsulate any necessary role-based evaluation.
 3. If the admin record has a 'status' field, authentication will fail if it is set to anything other than 'active'.
+4. The gem will expect the admins table to have a 'uid' field.
+The uid from the identity server should be stored in this field.

 ## Modifications to ApplicationController
 1. Make sure you include `SsoOpenid::ApplicationHelper`.